 The youth leader training courses are built around the slogan Be-Know-Do, which serves as the building blocks for all three courses.

-“Know” describes the information that the Scout needs to successfully fill his leadership position.
-This includes not only the nuts and bolts of the position and its expectations, but what he needs to know about his team and himself in addition to the skills of teaching and leading.
-The Know skills include such topics as learning about others so that he knows the needs of his team members.
-A patrol leader who seeks to serve knows his patrol members well enough to help them succeed.
+“Know” describes the information that Scouts needs to successfully fill their leadership position.
+This includes not only the nuts and bolts of the position and its expectations, but what they need to know about their team and themselves in addition to the skills of teaching and leading.
+The Know skills include such topics as learning about others so that he or she knows the needs of his or her team members.
+A patrol leader who seeks to serve knows his or her patrol members well enough to help them succeed.

 The youths are encouraged to practice their new skills after their training.
 Reminders of what they were taught are well-captured in the memory tips card, which lists the toolbox of leadership skills.